openlab-at-city-tech/openlab/wp-content/plugins/query-monitor/readme.txt

 * More defensive CSS.
 * Fix the size of the expand/contract buttons.
 * Avoid showing two unnecessary functions in the call stack for textdomain loading.

-### 2.13.4 ###

-* Highlight the main query to make it easier to find.
-* Allow filtering the db queries list to see just the main query.
-* Visual fixes for buttons, toggles, and filters.
-* Add some missing i18n.
-* Add some missing table row text.
-* Correct the Drop-in Plugins URL for network admin

-### 2.13.3 ###

-- Several RTL and i18n fixes
-- More compatibility with funky object cache controllers
-- Link to the Dropins screen when an object cache is in use
-- Always display the cache information in the overview
-- Correct filename output for Timber templates
-- Use latest HHVM on Trusty during Travis testing

-### 2.13.2 ###

-- Fix the layout of QM when the Twenty Seventeen theme is in use.
-- Display QM at the bottom of GlotPress' output.
-- Add support for logging queries made through HyperDB.
-- Display a more appropriate message when a conflicting db.php file is present.
-- `paged.php` is no longer part of the template hierarchy.
-- Some more CSS fixes to prevent themes having an effect.
-- Increase some contrast.
-- Correct the template hierarchy for templates that have a `theme-compat` version in core.
-Currently only affects `embed.php`.
-- Include a back-compat version of `wp_normalize_path()` for WordPress < 3.9.
-- Ensure the use of newer conditional functions such as `is_embed()` don't cause PHP warnings on older versions of WordPress.

-### 2.13.1 ###

-- Correct the filter names used for the template hierarchy collection.
-This corrects the hierarchy when `is_front_page()` is true.